For Bears, business figures to pick up in 2nd round of draft

 Bears general manager Ryan Pace said it’s up to management, scouts and coaches to “maximize the draft picks we have” and “capitalize” on the opportunities to cross more items off Chicago’s to-do list.

-The work will have to wait a bit longer: The first night of the NFL draft figured to be an uneventful one for the Bears, with no first-round picks for the second year in a row.
+The work will have to wait a bit longer: The first night of the NFL was an uneventful one for the Bears, with no first-round picks for the second year in a row.
 They dealt them to Oakland in a blockbuster trade for star pass rusher Khalil Mack prior to the 2018 season.

-Business will likely pick up on Friday.
-The Bears have a pair of second-round picks at Nos.
+Business will pick up on Friday.
+The Bears have a pair of second-round selections at Nos.
 43 and 50 overall and seven picks in all through Saturday.

 Clearly, the Bears still have work to do after going 8-8.
 They began last season with Super Bowl hopes only to miss the playoffs for the eighth time in nine years, a major letdown after winning the NFC North at 12-4 in 2018.